 Depending on how much experience a student has, I like to select a book that would be a good fit for them to start to learn music theory along with discovering their instrument.
 I like to break a lesson into working on theory for 1/2 of the time, and then switch it up to work on a song they’d like to learn.

 i started learning music in third grade, taking group clarinet lessons.
 From there I was always playing in some sort of band, learning from other musicians.
 I took lessons in saxophone in High School from a former member of the Benny Goodman orchestra.
 When I picked up the guitar in my 40s I took lessons from 2 different teachers.
 The first taught a form of tablature.
 As soon as I got comfortable, I found a new teacher who taught from the Berkeley School of Music series books.
 We concentrated on learning chord melodies from the Fake Book series.

-I usually charge $25 per 1/2 hour if I travel to a student’s home.
-If the student comes to me, I would charge only $20 per 1/2 hour.
+I usually charge $30 per 1/2 hour if I travel to a student’s home.
+If the student comes to me, I would charge $25 per 1/2 hour.
 I can help them select the proper level instrument to play, along with lesson books; all of which can be bought online.

 While living back East I was laid off from my IT job.
 There was a local group of music stores near me that I used to patronize.
 One day I walked in and asked if they were looking for music teachers.
 I interviewed and auditioned for the owner on clarinet, saxophone and guitar, and, was offered a job.
-I built up a solid group of students over more than a year before a new IT job took me out here in SoCal.
-I’ve been out here a little more than three years and am ready to start teaching again.
+I built up a solid group of students over more than a year before a new IT job took me out to Southern California, where I began using Lessons.com.
+Now I’m moving back East to the Charleston, SC area (Mount Pleasant specifically)and am ready to start teaching again.

 Most of my students in the past have been elementary or high school aged.
 However, I know many older adults who have always had a desire to learn music, but have been unsure how to get started.
 I’d love to work with those students and share the love of music I’ve always had.